Caroline Seiler

 The Proof-of-Principle 2023: Microbiome & Precision Nutrition program aimed to understand how the microbiome influences the impact of diet on human health with a focus on precision nutrition.

-To learn more about the projects that received funding in 2023 please visit this link.
+Click each link to learn more about the projects that received funding in 2023 and 2024.

-The Proof-of-Principle 2024 program will provide research grants of up to $300,000 over a maximum of 30 months to support high-impact projects that seek to leverage the microbiome to maximize the health benefits of biomarkers of disease and therapeutic response.
+The Proof-of-Principle 2025 program provided research grants of up to $300,000 over a maximum of 30 months to support high-impact projects that seek to leverage microbiome-based interventions to modulate the microbiome, enhance therapeutic responses, or improve health outcomes.

-To learn more about the POP 2024 funding opportunity visit the grant call.
+To learn more about the POP 2025 funding opportunity, visit the grant call.

 Stay tuned for more information about the Proof-of-Principle 2025 funding opportunity.
 Follow us on LinkedIn for updates